organix/mycelia/BOSE.md

 (which is `2#00010000`, or `^P` in ASCII) can provide the desired semantics, interpreting the rest of the String as binary-octet data.

+#### Extended Types (recommendation)

+Application-specific extended types may be represented as _Encoded Strings_ (`2#00001110`).
+The encoding is specified by an application-chosen String.
+In a given application, the Strings representing encodings are likely to be heavily used.
+Therefore, we recommend marking the first occurance with the _memo_ bit and using the single-octet _memo reference_ index for subsequent occurances.
+This technique may also be used to embed already-encoded values verbatim, as octet sequences.

 ### Array

 An extended Array may (`2#00000110`), or may not (`2#00000100`), specify an element _count_.